Crio-WFH/Chrome-extensions/contest-watcher/README.md

 npm install
 npm run start
 ```
+Note: you don;t need to run the backend server it is already up and running on my [repl](https://replit.com/@jainaayush01/clist-contests#index.js), just fetch the data from it

 ### Add extension to chrome
 * Open extensions tab in Chrome, turn developer mode on
 * Select `LOAD UNPACKED`, then select the extension folder in dialog box
 * Good to go

+### What did i learnt?
+I learnt about chrome notifications, alarms, manifiest.json, Chrome Security Policy, resolving cors errors(yeah always a tough one)

 ### Why backend server was needed?
 * The backend server was needed because of the CORS, you need to make a fetch request from a server to fetch data from clist.by webisite, you can't make a request from frontend directly it sends you an error so i need to create a server and it is running on a [repl](https://replit.com/@jainaayush01/clist-contests#index.js).